ibm-watson-iot/iot-nodejs/README.md

 -   auth-key - API key
 -   auth-token - API key token
 -   type - use 'shared' to enable shared subscription
+-   domain - (Optional)The messaging endpoint URL.
+By default the value is "internetofthings.ibmcloud.com"(Watson IoT Production server).

 If you want to use quickstart, then send only the first two properties.